-PI, along with study physician will be responsible for determining whether an adverse event (AE) is expected or unexpected.
+PI will be responsible for determining whether an adverse event (AE) is expected or unexpected.
 An AE will be considered unexpected if the nature, severity, or frequency of the event is not consistent with the risk information previously described for the study intervention.